 No, e-Commerce and in particular, setting up an online store is a big change driver in most businesses.
 It was definitely a big change driver in that particular business.

 And there was a lot of resistance to what e-Commerce meant for the way the business operated.
-We’re saving some of those barriers for a future article
+We’ve covered how we got over some of those barriers to e-Commerce in a separate article.

-And so, when there is resistance to change, you really have two options.
+And so, when there is resistance to change, you really have 2 options.

 So, they nixed it.

-So, your other, if we’re honest more painful way, to work against resistance to change is to grind it down one day at a time.
+So your other more painful option, to work against resistance to change is to grind it down one day at a time.

 That particular store was relatively low spec compared to other stores we’ve worked on since.
 But the simplicity and decisions taken were what was necessary to get it up and running at the time.
-These were about removing internal barriers like profit margin hurdles, supply chain efficiency targets and website maintenance protocols, that once the store went live, mysteriously faded away.
+These were about removing internal barriers like profit margin hurdles, supply chain efficiency targets and website maintenance protocols.
+All of which, once the store went live, mysteriously faded away.

 But the next time you do it, it’s a little faster.
 Because, you’ve done it before.